wanxinyang/RCT_Pipeline_MIMICS_Integration/README.md

 ## Script 1: get_tree_data.py
 ### Overview
 The first script to run is get_tree_data.py, which creates CSV files containing segment data extracted from the Quantitative Structure Models (QSMs).
+The output files are grouped per plot and tile.

 ### Prerequisites